-The Contractual Disclosure facility is simply a contract between the taxpayer or entity under investigation; using the procedures outlined under Code of Practice 9.
+The Contractual Disclosure facility is simply a contract between the taxpayer or entity under investigation; using the legislation outlined as part Code of Practice 9 process.

 If you enter into this contract with HMRC and cooperate fully; disclosing all tax irregularities, as part of a commissioned report HMRC will agree not to prosecute you for any f the tax offences committed.

 Should you decline the opportunity to take part in the CDF or fail to disclose all irregularities to HMRC this will be viewed as non-cooperation.
 In such circumstances HMRC will launch their own investigation of your tax affairs, which could result in a criminal prosecution.